Maria Sharapova: 2020: Retirement

 Sharapova began her 2020 season at an exhibition tournament in Abu Dhabi, where she defeated Ajla Tomljanović in straight sets.
 Although she was scheduled to play exhibition at the Hawaii Open a week later, she pulled out of the tournament because she was unprepared.
 Sharapova received a wildcard at the Brisbane International and fell in the opening round to Jennifer Brady in three sets.
 Sharapova participated at the Kooyong Classic, where her opening match against Laura Siegemund was stopped after the second set due to heavy smoke from wildfires, before being defeated by Tomljanović in the second round.
 As a wildcard at the 2020 Australian Open, Sharapova was defeated in straight sets by Donna Vekić in the first round.
 This marked her third consecutive first-round loss at a Grand Slam tournament and, following the tournament, her ranking fell to no. 369, her lowest ranking since August 2002.

 That defeat to Vekic in Melbourne would prove to be Sharapova's final match of her career, as on 26 February 2020, Sharapova announced her retirement from tennis.
-In an essay in Vanity Fair, Sharapova wrote: "I'm new to this, so please forgive me.
+In an essay in Vanity Fair and Vogue, Sharapova wrote: "I'm new to this, so please forgive me.
 Tennis – I'm saying goodbye.
 But as I embark on my next chapter, I want anyone who dreams of excelling in anything to know that doubt and judgement are inevitable.
 You will fail hundreds of times and the world will watch you.
 Accept it.
 Trust yourself.
 I promise you that you will prevail."